 Laurie McGaw (left) with “Big John” Leacock, Guelph realtor and Guelph Black Heritage Society affiliate (right).

-in Laurie’s portrait exhibition.
+One of the familiar faces featured in Laurie’s portrait exhibition.
 Photo credit: Barbara Salsberg Mathews

 Q: Can you share your experience and process as a portrait painter?